Chad-Mutinda/DSA2040-Group-4/README.md

 # Q3.
 What types of business decisions could this warehouse support?
  Sales & Marketing.
- - The warehouse can assist in Identifying high-value customers by region or purchase history.
+ - The warehouse can assist in identifying high-value customers by region or purchase history.
 Which is basically efficiency in customer segmentation.

 - Optimization of inventory: